-The menu includes a rotating array of beautifully prepared and innovative dishes like razor clams and panko “sand” or unexpected combinations like scallops with cashew sauce.
-Apart from a menu you’ll never find anywhere else, Chef José narrates the the story of Panama through his cuisine.
-Local ingredients, family recipes, and Panamanian anecdotes all add a unique flare to this culinary experience.
+The menu includes a rotating array of beautifully prepared and innovative dishes.
+For example, razor clams and panko “sand” or combinations like scallops with cashew sauce.
+Apart from a menu, you’ll never find anywhere else, Chef José narrates the story of Panama through his cuisine.
+Local ingredients, family recipes, and Panamanian anecdotes all add a unique flair to this culinary experience.

 The price tag for this dining extravaganza is not for the faint of heart.
-At around $80 per person and an additional $75 if you add the wine pairings, this is one of the more expensive meals in the city.
+At around $80 per person and an extra $75, if you add the wine pairings, this is one of the more expensive meals in the city.
 But ask anyone who’s been, and they’ll tell you it’s well worth it.

 Chances are, you’ll be blown away by Makoto before you even see the menu.
 For one, the hospitality and service are fit for royalty.
 Secondly, the view.
-Makoto is situated in a charming garden on an 11th floor rooftop.
-The restaurant’s interior is beautifully curated, and the setting can’t be beat.
-Except maybe, by the food.
+Makoto is situated in a charming garden on an 11th-floor rooftop.
+The restaurant’s interior is beautifully curated, and the setting can’t be beaten.
+Except, maybe, by the food.

-Makoto’s highly-skilled sushi chefs whip up breathtaking dishes that put Panama’s local fresh seafood on display.
+Makoto’s highly-skilled sushi chefs whip up breathtaking dishes.
+All that put Panama’s local fresh seafood on display.
 Even for the sushi-averse, there is plenty to savor at Makoto.
-Shrimp tempura, crispy brussel sprouts, and pan seared dumplings all outdo their counterparts at every other Japanese restaurant in the city by leaps and bounds.
 Finish your meal with an extra glass of wine or Japanese tea to savor the view long after you’ve finished eating.

 Salvaje serves up gourmet Japanese cuisine with a twist.
 Far from your typical salmon avocado or spicy tuna rolls, Salvaje’s menu welcomes adventurous palates.
 Try the cobia sashimi for fish so tender it will melt in your mouth.
 Don’t miss the mushroom and wagyu dumplings, grilled avocado, or cauliflower tempura.

 Your best bet is to make a reservation for a group and try as much of the menu as you can.
-When you can’t eat another bite, head upstairs to the rooftop bar and take in the panoramic view of Panama City while indulging in one of Salvaje’s unique cocktail creations.
+When you can’t eat another bite, head upstairs to the rooftop bar.
+There you can take in the panoramic view of Panama City while indulging in one of Salvaje’s unique cocktail creations.
 Cheers!

 Locals have been raving about Maito, located in Coco del Mar, for a while, and the world finally caught on.
 This year, Maito made the list of Latin America’s 50 best restaurants.
 Chef Castrellón shaped his fun and flavorful menu around a familiar concept: Panama.
-By exploring the different cuisines that make up the Panama’s own (Caribbean, Indigenous, Asian, Creole, American, etc.), Chef Castrellón takes diners on a culinary adventure.
+By exploring the different cuisines that make Panama, Chef Castrellón takes diners on a culinary adventure.

 Not sure what to order?
 Go for the tasting menu to get a bit of everything.
-Sancocho stew, slow-roasted pork, and rice in squid ink are a few of the delicacies you can expect to encounter.
+Sancocho stew, slow-roasted pork, and rice in squid ink are a few of the delicacies you can expect.
 Don’t let the laid back dining room fool you, though.
 This is fine dining with prices to match.
 At $75 for the pre-fixe menu, this is a meal to be savored.

 Once you’ve made yourself comfortable, it’s time to turn your attention to the menu.
-There are no shortage of creative and expertly prepared Asian fusion dishes to choose from.
+There is no shortage of creative and expert prepared Asian fusion dishes to choose from.
 The lobster soup and wagyu beef both come highly recommended.
-And no trip to Azahar would be complete without trying their incredibly fresh sushi as well.
-Pair your meal with a special bottle of wine or custom cocktail and we promise you won’t be disappointed.
+And no trip to Azahar would be complete without trying their incredible fresh sushi as well.
+Pair your meal with a special bottle of wine or custom cocktail and we promise you will not be disappointed.

-This fun and funky gem in Casco Viejo is filled with personality you just can’t miss.
+Laboratorio Madrigal is a fun and funky gem in Casco Viejo and is full of personality.
 The eclectic and tropical decor is at once modern and antiquated with plenty to settle your gaze on.
 Don’t spend too long taking it all in, though, because before you know it, it will be time to order.

-Capital Bistro is the perfect example of old world meets new world in fine dining.
+Capital Bistro is the perfect example of the old world meets the new world in fine dining.
 Even the decor feels both stately and modern at once with low lighting and dark wood paired with sleek chairs and modern booths.
-The service is attentive and cordial and your waiter will be your best friend when it comes to navigating the menu of modern takes on classic Central American dishes.
+The service is attentive and cordial and your waiter will help you navigate the menu of modern takes on classic Central American dishes.

 Local favorites include the ceviche, grilled calamari, and mushroom ravioli.
 If you’re with a group, it’s definitely worth ordering several appetizers to share.
 After dinner, take a minute to enjoy the unobstructed view of Panama City’s skyline.
 It’s a perfect end to a perfect meal.

-Let this and the fresh baked bread be the perfect accompaniments as you peruse the menu of Italian classics with an emphasis on seafood.
-Don’t skip the Burrata with Prosciutto, seafood soup, and freshmade pastas.
-A look around the crowded dining room will show you lots of locals and regular customers who just can’t get enough of the hearty portions of delectable food and a great environment.
+Let this and the fresh-baked bread be the perfect accompaniments as you peruse the menu of Italian classics with an emphasis on seafood.
+Don’t skip the Burrata with Prosciutto, seafood soup, and freshly made pasta.
+The dining room will show you lots of locals and regular customers who love the hearty portions and a great environment.

 So there you have it, 10 of the top fine dining restaurants in Panama.
-They might not be the place of everyday dinners, but when you’re ready to splurge on a special occasion, make sure you choose one of our favorites from this list.
+They might not be the place of everyday dinners, but when you’re ready to splurge on a special occasion, make sure you choose one from this list.
 Your tastebuds will thank you!